nitaigao/cv/README.md

 Employed as a Developer at this Agency, my primary role was to design and develop software with an additional focus on standards implementation for the business.

-* Design and Development of scalable C# applications for Mobile Networking, E-Commerce and Windows Services;
+* Design and Development of scalable C# applications for Mobile Networking, E-Commerce and Windows Services;
 * Implementation & administration of Subversion version control and Cruise Control for automated testing;
 * Implementation of centralised bug tracking using Trac;
-* Planning and configuration of public facing server infrastructure environments;
+* Planning and configuration of public facing server infrastructure environments;
 * Standardisation & Development of re-usable C# business libraries.
 * Definition of coding standards, including: Naming Conventions, Class layout and Testing Strategies;
 * Planning maintenance & upgrade schemes for legacy client systems.